 Comments on our services regarding how well those expectations are being met are welcome and appreciated.
-Patients, family members, staff, volunteers, physicians, and the public have an opportunity to provide feedback on the accessibility of provisions of goods and services by Headwaters through the Inclusion, Diversity, Equity and Accessibility committee by:
+Patients, family members, staff, volunteers, physicians, and the public have an opportunity to provide feedback on the accessibility of provisions of goods and services by Headwaters through the Accessibility Working Group by:

-- a) Mail addressed to President's Office, 100 Rolling Hills Drive, Orangeville, ON L9W 4X9 - b) Phone at 519-941-2410 extension #2248, Communications Department - c) In person President's Office, 100 Rolling Hills Drive, Orangeville, ON L9W 4X9 - d) Website, IDEA@headwatershealth.ca a) Reviewed by Human Resources and/or Occupational Health
+- a) Mail addressed to President's Office, 100 Rolling Hills Drive, Orangeville, ON L9W 4X9 - b) Phone at 519-941-2410 extension #2248, Communications Department - c) In person President's Office, 100 Rolling Hills Drive, Orangeville, ON L9W 4X9 - d) Website, AODA@headwatershealth.ca a) Reviewed by Human Resources and/or Occupational Health

-Staff, volunteers, and physicians may contact the Human Resources Department or Occupational Health to report any concerns they may have, at hr@headwatershealth.ca
+Staff, volunteers, and physicians may contact the Human Resources Department or Occupational Health to report any concerns they may have.